top of page

 Looking Ahead to the Wedding

-Shannon and her partner are getting married at Northbrook Park later this year, and after this shoot, I’m even more excited for it.
-We’ve already had time to explore, chat through the logistics, and get a feel for where everything might happen.
-I know how they like to be photographed (and how they don’t).
-That’s a huge gift going into a wedding day.
+Shannon and Nick are getting married at Northbrook Park later this year.
+After this engagement shoot, I’m even more excited about it!
+We had the chance to explore, discuss logistics, and understand where everything might occur.
+I know how they like to be photographed—and how they don’t.
+That’s a huge advantage heading into their wedding day.

-And for them, I hope it means they can walk into their celebration with one less thing to feel anxious about.
-We’ve already done this together once.
-The next time, we’ll have florals, friends, music, and all the magic they’ve been planning.
+I hope this experience means they can approach their celebration with one less thing to worry about.
+We’ve already done this once, so the next time we meet, there will be florals, friends, music, and all the magic they’ve envisioned.

 Planning Your Wedding at Northbrook Park?

-If you’re thinking about an engagement shoot — whether you’re booking Northbrook Park or just want to feel more at ease before the big day — I’d love to help.
-I offer pre-wedding sessions as a standalone add-on (and right now, couples booking a full-day wedding package get 50% off).
+If you’re considering an engagement shoot—whether you’re booking Northbrook Park or just want to feel more comfortable before the big day—I’d love to help!
+I offer pre-wedding sessions as an add-on (and right now, couples booking a full-day wedding package receive 50% off).

 The Pre-Wedding Shoot Gallery